Horsebox Ventilation

 Air conditioning (AC)

 This is the most controllable option and one we use for our largest HGV horseboxes.
 These only work as long as every window and vent is closed.
 They work by drawing fresh air in and cooling it to a set constant temperature for the horse area.
-These are a very good option but expensive and power hungry.
+These are a very good option, but they are expensive, heavy and power hungry!

 Lazy air